Google Assistant is coming to Google Maps

-The update, which will be available to iOS and Android users, means that you will be able to control navigation with your voice, making it easier than ever to navigate hands-free.
+The update, which will be available to iOS and Android users, means you'll be able to control navigation with your voice, making it easier than ever to navigate hands-free.

-Not only that, but the integration means you will also be able to respond to texts using your voice, complete with 'auto-punctuation', and control your music.
+Not only that, but the integration means you can also respond to texts using your voice, complete with 'auto-punctuation', and control your music.

 Predictably, Android users will be able to get their hands on a few more features than iOS users, including sending messages via Whatsapp, Google Hangouts, Facebook Messenger, Telegram, Viber, and other third-party messaging applications.